mmcgraw74/Tektronix-4041-GPIB-Controller/Utilities/README.md

 ---------------
 I wrote the TAPEDUMP program to capture every byte on the System Verification (or any other 4041 tape).

-I was able to determine how the "68000 Big-Endian address mode" 4041 file system works:
+I was able to determine how the "68000 Big-Endian address mode" 4041 file system works examining the Sysver complete tape dump:

 Record 1 contains: